OER and Digital Resources for K-12 Educators

-The links below will guide you to some free educational resources and other digital resources that will provide supplemental materials to support student learning.
+This site will help guide you to some free educational resources and other digital resources that provide supplemental materials to support student learning.
 Many of the digital resources require you to create a free educator account in order to access the content shared.
 It is best practice to read the Terms of Service or licensing guidelines for each resource you consider using.
-This website is a work in progress that will continue to be developed to assist educators in our district with the curation of quality resources.
+This website is also a work in progress that will continue to be developed to assist educators in our district with the curation of quality resources.

 Open Educational Resources (OER):